-- Within North Somerset there are a number of villages which carry out the role of Service Villages.
-The starting point for Service Village classification was the assessment of facilities as settlements which have at least a village shop, post office, primary school, GP surgery, community hall and pub accumulating to at least 20 units of town centre use (town centre uses are defined in PPS6 as retail, leisure, entertainment facilities, restaurants and pubs, offices, arts, culture and tourism).
+- 4.84 Within North Somerset there are a number of villages which carry out the role of Service Villages.
 They provide a service role function beyond their immediate locality and normally serve the population of one to three parishes.
 They range in size from 2000 to 5000 population per settlement.
-However, the final classification has taken account of local circumstances, including their relationship to their hinterlands and local opinion which may mean that in some cases there may be a variation from this list of facilities. - 4.87 Service Villages are places where a small amount of development (particularly economic, or which extends the range of services available) may be appropriate.
-New residential development will generally be acceptable in principle within settlement boundaries, provided it respects the scale and character of the village and the site's location.
-Affordable housing will only be permitted either within settlement boundaries or in the form of rural exception sites, and then only adjacent to settlement boundaries.
-Affordable housing will not be permitted in the Green Belt unless justified by very special circumstances. - 4.88 With regard to non-housing or mixed uses, the Core Strategy approach provides the opportunity for appropriate new service and employment uses within the settlement boundaries of Service Villages (but not in the Green Belt) in order to support their role as local hubs for community facilities, employment and services, including public transport. - 4.89 The settlement boundaries as defined in the Replacement Local Plan for the Service Villages will remain, although there is scope for these to be reviewed and adjusted via the Sites and Policies DPD or Neighbourhood Development Plans.
+However, the final classification has taken account of local circumstances, including their relationship to their hinterlands and local opinion which may mean that in some cases there may be a variation from this list of facilities. - 4.85 New residential development will generally be acceptable in principle within settlement boundaries and appropriate development up to about 25 dwellings adjoining settlement boundaries, provided it respects the scale and character of the village and the site's location, and is not in the Green Belt.
+The additional flexibility is intended to enable small scale proposals to come forward which will enhance sustainability in its wider sense.
+The Council will not support proposals which either on their own or in aggregate cause significant adverse impacts on the character or functioning of the village.
+Developers are encouraged to engage with the local community before drawing up any scheme. - 4.86 With regard to non-housing or mixed uses, the Core Strategy approach provides the opportunity for appropriate new service and employment uses within the settlement boundaries of Service Villages (but not in the Green Belt) in order to support their role as local hubs for community facilities, employment and services, including public transport. - 4.87 The settlement boundaries as defined in the Replacement Local Plan for the Service Villages will remain, although there is scope for these to be reviewed and adjusted via Local Plans or Neighbourhood Development Plans.